TABC License and Permit FAQs

 - Submit your application in person or by mail to your local TABC office, and our staff will help you start the payment process.

-The approximate time to obtain a permit is 45-60 days.
-This time frame can vary depending on the type of license or permit you applied for and the certification required by the local governing authorities in the city and county of the proposed location.
+The approximate time is 45-60 days.
+This time frame can vary depending on the type of license you applied for and the certification required by the local governing authorities in the city and county of the proposed location.
 In some situations, it can take longer than 60 days, so it is important begin the application process as early as possible.

 A license or permit is good for two years.
 It expires on the second anniversary of the date it is issued.